SystemsApproach/foundation/architecture.rst

 requirements is no small task.

 To help deal with this complexity, network designers have developed general blueprints—usually called *network architectures*—that guide the design and implementation of networks.
 This section defines more carefully what we mean by a network architecture by introducing the central ideas that are common to all network architectures.
-It also introduces two of the most widely referenced architectures—the OSI (or 7-layer) architecture and the Internet architecture.
+It also introduces two of the most historically important architectures—the OSI (or 7-layer) architecture and the Internet architecture—as well as the defacto cloud architecture that is in wide-spread use today.

 3.1 Layering and Protocols
 -------------------------------